UBCSailbot/sailbot_workspace/docs/current/sailbot_workspace/setup.md

 2. Click the popup to `Reopen in Container`.
 If there isn't a popup, run the `Dev Containers: Reopen in Container` VS Code command

-## 7. Run the `setup` task

-The `setup` task updates dependencies of the ROS packages.
-If you don't know how to run a VS Code task, see [How to run VS Code commands, tasks, and launch configurations](./how_to.md#run-vs-code-commands-tasks-and-launch-configurations).

-??? bug "Can't see the `setup` task"

-    If you can't see the `setup` task, run the `Developer: Reload Window` VS Code command.
-    This may occur when the workspace file is opened for the first time.

-## 8. Run the `Build All` task
+## 7. Run the `Build All` task

+!!! warning "Wait before running"

+    Ensure that the `postCreateCommand from devcontainer.json` has completed before running this task.

 The `Build All` task builds all the ROS packages.

-## 9. Reload the VS Code terminals and window
+## 8. Reload the VS Code terminals and window

 Delete all open terminals and run the `Developer: Reload Window` VS Code command to detect the files that were generated from building.

-## 10. Start the system
+## 9. Start the system

 Run the entire system to verify everything is working using the following command in the VS Code terminal: